mwongess/find-hostel/README.md

+# Find Hostel

-This project is done as part of assignment on webservices.It demonstrates how a web service is implemented using Javascript NodeJs, a javascript runtime environment .
+This project is done as part of assignment on webservices.It demonstrates how a web service is implemented using Node.